-Number of Number of lecture Number of practical Credits Number of practical hours/
+Number of Theory Credits Number of practical Credits Number of practical hours/ semester 4 52 2 52

-Theory Credits hours/semester semester

-4 52 2 52

 Title of the Course: ES 1T2 - ECOLOGY - THEORY AND PRACTICE

 Programmespecific objectives PSO 1 To develop competency in understanding the ecological principles governing the biosphere.
 PSO 2 To instill a knowledge of the Ecology and develop necessary analytical skills to understand the ecological systems.
 PSO 3 To motivate and inspire to acquire contemporary understanding and skills leading to issue identification.
 PSO 4 To inculcate creativity and innovative spirit in the domain of human- environment interface leading to vocation/entrepreneurial opportunities.